-Where has that happy and witty person gone I wondered?
+Where has that happy and witty blogging person gone I wondered?
 Well I am still here but I have absorbed so many articles over the years, telling me to find my voice and not do this or not do that, I’ve become too cautious and constrained.
 I have started following the herd.

-Just because somebody has had a smidgeon of success with a style of writing doesn’t mean it will work for me.
+Just because somebody has had a smidgeon of success with a style of blogging doesn’t mean it will work for me.
 Why would it?
 I am not them, I am still by the skin of my teeth (in writing terms) an individual.

 So I am going to bin the cliches of constraint and start to enjoy sharing my thoughts once again, smiling while I write and writing as it comes.